Does Health Insurance Cover Therapy?

 What types of therapy does health insurance cover?

 Health insurance plans typically cover a range of therapy services, including mental health therapy, behavioral therapy, and physical therapy.
 Mental health therapy may include individual counseling, group therapy, or couples therapy to address issues such as anxiety, depression, or relationship problems.
-Behavioral therapy is often covered for children with developmental or behavioral disorders, and it may include interventions like applied behavior analysis.
-Physical therapy is commonly covered for individuals recovering from injuries, surgeries, or chronic conditions.
+Behavioral therapy is often covered for children with developmental or behavioral disorders and may include interventions like applied behavior analysis.
+Physical therapy is commonly covered for recovering from injuries, surgeries, or chronic conditions.

 Does health insurance cover therapy for children?